-Jyotika Ramaprasad is Professor and Vice Dean for Graduate Studies in the School of Communication at the University of Miami.
+Jyotika Ramaprasad is Professor in the School of Communication at the University of Miami.
 Previously, she has held positions of administrative responsibility as Associate and Interim Dean in Southern Illinois University.

 While her research has included newsflow, media representation, and advertising studies in the past, her recent interests are in journalist studies and studies in social and behavioral change that engage both research and application so that research-informed practice is employed to catalyze change.
 Almost all of Ramaprasad’s past and current work is international in orientation spanning Africa, Asia, and Europe.
 She has also been a Fulbright scholar at an Indian institute of communication and a Fulbright Specialist in Germany and South Africa.

 In the area of journalism studies, Ramaprasad is part of two major collaborative projects: the BRICS media systems project funded by the Academy of Finland and the Worlds of Journalism Study (WJS) funded from various sources.
 Under the BRICS study, Ramaprasad has conducted indepth interviews with journalists in two cities in India.
 For the WJS study, she has collected quantitative data in two countries, Botswana and India.
 In the area of social and behavior change, the current study that is most advanced in its execution examines interactions between the Roma and health care professionals in Macedonia with the goal of improving their quality.